Updated May 2018

 • Average Hourly Income in Travel Locations (Train Stations, etc.): €5.00 – €12.00

 These statistics were gathered from my tedious recording of locations and profit of each time we busked.
-Bear in mind, there are variables which affect these numbers: Time of day, specific locale and luck.
-For example: We found that in touristy areas such as the pier in Ostia, almost 80% of our profit for the day was made during sunset; about one hour.
+Bear in mind, there are variables which affect these numbers: Time of day, location, and luck.
+For example: We found that in touristy areas, such as the pier in Ostia, almost 80% of our profit for the day was made during sunset; about one hour.
 The better mood people are in, the better tips you’ll get.
 People getting on trains and such are generally not in a tipping mood, while people taking a walk along the pier at sunset are usually laid-back and feeling happy.
 Keep that in mind when you select a location.

 If you’re looking for a little more reliable income source with your music, be sure to check out my guide on booking shows while traveling.